plexinc/papr/docs/README.md

 {{&benchmark.results}}
 ```

-The benchmark results are generated on {{benchmark.date}} from a benchmark with:
+The benchmark results were generated on {{benchmark.date}} from a benchmark with:

 {{benchmark.configuration}}